imrohit68/ad_cluster_backend/README.md

 ### Why Local Deployment?

-We deploy DINOv2 locally to generate **custom attention-weighted embeddings** that cannot be obtained from API services:
+We deploy DINOv2 locally to generate **custom attention-weighted embeddings** that cannot be obtained from API services.

 ### Key Innovation: Attention-Based Foreground Emphasis

 The model's attention maps identify visually important regions (logos, text overlays, product placements).
-We extract attention weights from the last transformer layer and apply exponential scaling:
+We extract attention weights from the last transformer layer and apply exponential scaling.

 The `emphasis_strength` parameter (default: 2.0) controls how aggressively foreground elements are prioritized—critical for ads where small brand elements or text overlays define visual identity.